Details of new iPhones and other forthcoming Apple devices have been revealed via an apparent leak.

 "Someone within Apple leaked the list of URLs to 9to5Mac and MacRumors.
 I'm nearly certain this wasn't a mistake, but rather a deliberate malicious act by a rogue Apple employee."

 Neither Mr Gruber nor the two Apple-related news sites have disclosed their sources.

-However, the BBC has independently confirmed that an anonymous source provided the publications with links to iOS 11's golden master (GM) code that downloaded the software from Apple's own computer servers.
+However, the BBC has independently confirmed that an anonymous source provided the publications with links to iOS 11's gold master (GM) code that downloaded the software from Apple's own computer servers.

 GM is a term commonly used by software firms to indicate that they believe a version of a product is ready for release.

 "More surprises were spoiled by this leak than any leak in Apple history," Mr Gruber added.

 Apple could not be reached for comment.